noahrizika/cybersecurity-chatbot/README.md

 Key Features:

-Interactive chat interface
+- Interactive chat interface
-Chat freely with the OpenAI GPT-4o mini model
+- Chat freely with the OpenAI GPT-4o mini model
-Stores each chat interaction in a Supabase database View and engage in previous conversations or start a new chat Responsive design with Tailwind CSS
+- Stores each chat interaction in a Supabase database
+- View and engage in previous conversations or start a new chat
+- Responsive design with Tailwind CSS

+# Utilities

+- Next.js 14 with App Router
+- React 18
+-Typescript
+- Tailwind CSS 3
+- Jest - Configured for unit testing
+- Prettier Formatting
+- Husky & Lint Staged
+- Conventional Commit Lint

 ## Getting Started